-We constantly monitor for various component in the water supply to meet all regulatory requirements.
-The following tables list only those component that are regulated and had some level of detection.
+We constantly monitor for various components in the water supply to meet all regulatory requirements.
+The following tables list only those components that are regulated and had some level of detection unless otherwise noted.
 If you have a question about a component not seen here, call us at 571-291-7880.